How Long Does Pre-employment Drug Screening Take

 This test is less invasive than other kinds of drug tests and can determine drug use up to 90 days before the test date, which is why many companies choose hair testing as pre-employment drug screening.

 However, it has some disadvantages, such as the test results taking more time than urine or blood tests.
-Labs usually provide the test results in five to ten business days.
+Labs usually provide hair test results within about 5–10 business days, depending on their workload and whether any extra confirmation testing is required.

 Factors Affecting the Duration of Pre-Employment Drug Test Results